commercionetwork/commercio-consortium/upgrade/5.0.0-5.1.0/en/README.md

 <img src="../img/attetion.png" width="50">**WARNING**: you need to set up cosmovisor env, mainly `$DAEMON_HOME` variable.<img src="../img/attetion.png" width="50">

 In most cases, the value of `$DAEMON_HOME` variable is `$HOME/.commercionetwork`.
-If you don't have this variable set you can set it with command below
+If you don't have this variable set, you can set it with command below

 ```bash
 export DAEMON_HOME="$HOME/.commercionetwork"